grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Down, Gregory.
 Right now.
 Take us to the sea floor."

 The dive plane wheel, the steel shiny from the grip of many hands over the years, slipped through Gregory's thick fingers.
 The bow of the boat eased downwards.
-Captain Percy pressed the collision alarm button and a klaxon blared through the ship.
+Percy pressed the collision alarm button and a klaxon blared through the ship.
 She pulled the boat PA mic down from the array of radio mics whose cords swayed just above her head and pressed the talk button.
 "Chips: leave the leak.
 You and Owen get out of the cargo hold.
 Seal the bulkheads behind you.
 We're going to bottom the boat, and there's a reasonable chance it will split our wounded hull there wide open."

 At the sound of the collision alarm Hemi came up through the hatch.
 His eyes passed over the gauges, taking in their situation.
 "Gently, Gregory," he almost whispered.

 "Yes, gently," added Percy, "as gentle as you've ever been, like you're laying down a fevered child.
 Bastian, disengage the motor.
 Let's use only what's left of our forward momentum, and let our leaking boat take us down in whatever way she wants to."

 Slowly, slowly, the depth gauge needle rotated to the right as the boat sank.
 And equally slowly, the depth-under-keel gauge turned to the left as the bottom rose.
 The depth gauge showed 248 meters.
 The depth-under-keel gauge came to rest on its other limit pin, labeled '0'.
 An alarm sounded, but only for a brief chirp because Hemi had been expecting it and had been holding his finger on the button to silence it.
 The whole of the _Prospect_ trembled as the bow touched the bottom.
-Captain Percy felt the slight angle under her feet relax as the stern came down slowly to rest on the bottom as well.
+Percy felt the slight angle under her feet relax as the stern came down slowly to rest on the bottom as well.

 "Fuck me," said Bastian.
 "Two hundred and forty-eight meters down, on the bottom.
 An undersea mountain.
 And we've landed on the top, like some damned version of Noah crashing his ark into fucking Ararat."